 Alternative 3 is judged to be more sustainable than Alternative 2, as it would require much less trucking of material from the Site.
 Alternative 2 would require trucking of all contaminated soil to a permitted landfill as well as the trucking of landfill cover materials.
-While the soil cover included in Alternative 3 is expected to require periodic maintenance in the long term, the additional emissions from hauling a much larger quantity of material to the landfill during initial construction (Alternative 2) are more significant that the emissions related to minor long-term maintenance activities (Alternative 3).
+The nearest municipal solid waste landfill is over 100 miles away in Roseburg, Oregon and this alternative would therefore generate substantially more fuel usage and related emissions when compared to Alternative 3.
+While the soil cover included in Alternative 3 is expected to require periodic maintenance in the long term, the additional emissions from hauling a much larger quantity of material to the landfill during initial construction (Alternative 2) are more significant than the emissions related to minor long-term maintenance activities (Alternative 3).